SDB:Purchasing a Printer and Compatibility

 If you need desktop publishing printout quality, consider to pay the price for a high-quality PostScript printer (see below).
-PostScript printers can print application's PostScript printing output directly without having printer driver software in between.
+PostScript printers can print application's PostScript printing output directly without having printer driver software in between (in general "driver" means device-model-specific software and data).
 This eliminates the main reason why a printout may deviate from application's PostScript printing output.

 As we do not want to favor any manufacturer above other manufacturers, we cannot provide any special hardware recommendations.
 Furthermore, the ideal printer always depends on the individual user requirements.

 The most important precondition for smooth printer operation is to use a suitable printer.

 Problems with the print system (CUPS) can usually be eliminated by modifying the configuration.
 Though it may not be possible to accommodate all wishes, an adequate solution can be configured for most issues.
 In contrast, problems caused by an unsuitable printer can usually not be eliminated by modifying the configuration of the print server.

 Non-PostScript printers must support at least one standard printer language because usual free software printer drivers only support established and well known standard printer languages (see Concepts printing).

 Print Quality (DPI versus CPU and Memory Usage)

 The printer language PCL5e is supported by many monochrome laser printers, but most low-end printers do not.
 For PCL5e printers, the Ghostscript drivers ljet4 and lj4dith will work, and 600 dpi resolution can be used for monochrome printing, provided the internal printer memory is at least 4 MB.
 If the memory is insufficient, refer to the article SDB:Laser Printer Does Not Print Properly Or Does Not Print At All